glouppe/info8006-introduction-to-ai/lecture3.md

 .grid[
 .col-2-3[
 - In a search problem, the optimal solution is a sequence of actions leading to a goal state.
-    - i.e. a terminal state that is a win.
+    - i.e. a terminal state where MAX wins.
-- In a game, the opponent may react *arbitrarily* to a move.
+- In a game, the opponent (MIN) may react *arbitrarily* to a move.
-- Therefore, a player must define a contingent **strategy** which specifies
+- Therefore, a player (MAX) must define a contingent **strategy** which specifies
     - its moves in the initial state,
-    - its moves in the states resulting from every possible response by the opponent,
+    - its moves in the states resulting from every possible response by MIN,
-    - its moves in the states resulting from every possible response by the opponent in those states,
+    - its moves in the states resulting from every possible response by MIN in those states,
     - ...
 ]
 .col-1-3[